 The following information presents the four major stages that injured muscle, tendons, and ligaments go through on their journey to healing.
 Focus intently on each stage to ensure a strong and sustainable outcome.

 Step 1 - The First 24 Hours after Injury

 In step one of the healing process, your body will begin healing your injury within seconds after sustaining a sprain, strain or tissue tear.
 Your damaged veins will constrict in order to seal themselves to stop bleeding and reduce blood loss.
-Platelets available in your blood will begin to form a mass to seal your damaged tissue to prevent further bleeding – helping to protect the injury site.
+Properties available in your blood will begin to form a mass to seal your damaged tissue to prevent further bleeding – helping to protect the injury site.

 Step 2 – Inflammatory Response (24 to 72 Hours after the Injury)

 The inflammatory response kicks into gear after a “seal” has formed, preparing the body for tissue re-growth by acting as a “clean up crew”.
 Inflammation is the body’s natural response to an acute injury and part of the natural healing process.
 Swelling, pain, heat sensation, and loss of function are the main symptoms of inflammation.